wilSecord/cs160-final/README.md

 Music collaboration investigation, linked to graph theory.
 This talks about why musical collaborations are often popular and about social graphs in fanhood, but doesn't analyze any data about collaborations themselves.

-> _Graph Theory in Music Artist Collaborations : Networks Course Blog for INFO 2040/CS 2850/Econ 2040/SOC 2090_. blogs.cornell.edu/info2040/2022/09/21/graph-theory-in-music-artist-collaborations/.
+> Xu, Ruqing.
+"Graph Theory in Music Artist Collaborations." _Networks Course Blog for INFO 2040/CS 2850/Econ 2040/SOC 2090_. blogs.cornell.edu/info2040/2022/09/21/graph-theory-in-music-artist-collaborations/.
 Accessed 24 Sept.
 2023.

 Interactive service covering collaboration with focus on derivative works.
 Unlike our project, this focuses on a video-sharing service rather than published music.